Healthdirect Free Australian health advice you can count on.

 • Set yourself one specific, achievable goal.

-• Think about how to include that goal in your life, what you need to do to make it happen.
-Then put a timeframe on it (such as one week or one month).
+• Think about how to include that goal in your life — ask yourself what you need to do to make it happen.

 • Break your goal into small, easy tasks and set regular reminders to complete each step.

-• Use your family and friends as support – tell them about your goals and encourage them to help keep you motivated.
+• Use your family and friends for support — tell them about your goals and encourage them to help you stay motivated.

 The 'Big 5' — MindSpot has identified 5 types of daily activities you can do to improve and maintain good mental health.
 Learn more about the Big 5 self-assessment.